Lindurion/closure-bxr-starter/README.md

 Run server:

-    $ node server.js [--debug] [--port=8080]
+    $ node server.js [--debug] [--port=8080] [--watch]

 Then view in a web browser at [http://localhost:8080/](http://localhost:8080/).

-You can either rerun `build.js` manually after making edits, or you can run a script to watch for changes to files under `src/` and automatically rebuild the project when any file is changed:
+You can either rerun `build.js` manually after making edits, or you can pass the `--watch` command-line flag when you run the server, which will listen for changes to files under this directory and automatically rebuild the project on next request if any files have changed.

-    $ node watch.js [--debug]

 Customize input files and output directories for the project by editing `project-config.js`.